-As at March 2024, the write-down of inventories to net realisable value amounted to N1.05 billion (December 2023: N484.05 million) and the movement during year is recognised as an expense / utilisation in the period it occurred and included in cost of sales in profit or loss.
+As at March 2025, the write-down of inventories to net realisable value amounted to N496.89 million (December 2024: N1,419.62 million).
+The movement during the period is recognised as an expense / utilisation in the period it occurred and included in the cost of sales in profit or loss.